आचार्यतः पाद्मादत्ते - पादं शिष्यः स्वमेध्या

 Another quarter is gained in the company of fellow students and the remaining quarter from the experience over time.

 This is true in every field of learning.
-Teacher gives the same knowledge to all students but each student receives it according to his or her own talent and level of understanding.
-Each individual has a different level of grasping power.
+Teacher gives the same knowledge to all students but since each individual has a different level of understanding, therefore each student receives it according to his or her own talent and level of understanding.

 This is also true in the path of spirituality.

 The Guru gives the same Gyana to everyone.
-Some understand it completely and immediately while others may take longer to grasp it.
+Some understand it immediately and completely while others may take longer to grasp it.

 We continue to learn, revise and reinforce the Gyana in the company of fellow students or seekers in the form of Sangat or Satsang.

-Eventually, over the time, we can grasp and understand the ‘Truth’ with experience thru Sumiran and meditation.
+Eventually, over the time, we may grasp and understand the ‘Truth’ with experience thru Sumiran and meditation.

-Rasari Aavat Jaat te, Sil par parat Nisaan”
+Rasari Aavat Jaat tay, Sil par parat Nisaan”